Vincit/objection.js/doc/api/query-builder/find-methods.md

   .whereJsonSupersetOf('additionalData:myDogs', 'additionalData:dogsAtHome');

 // These people have all or some of their dogs at home.
 Person might have some
-// additional dogs in their custody since myDogs is supreset of dogsAtHome.
+// additional dogs in their custody since myDogs is superset of dogsAtHome.

 const people = await Person
   .query()